 We are subject to a variety of regulations regarding worker health and safety in the United States, the European Union (Germany), Australia and in the countries where our technology and potential products are licensed or may be sold.
 These regulations may continue to change due to the ongoing developments of the COVID-19 pandemic.
 Because our technology and potential products may frequently involve the manufacture or use of certain chemical or biological compounds, we are required to certify their safety for industrial use and development in a variety of countries and contexts.
-As there has not been sufficient testing to determine the long-term health and environmental risks of our Anticalin-based drug candidates and the materials used in the production of such drug candidates and any future products, future regulations may ban the use of our products due to the potential risk they pose to workers or may limit the use of our drug candidates in research and commercial settings.
+As there has not been sufficient testing to determine the long-term health and environmental risks of our Anticalin-based drug candidates and the materials used in the products due to the ordinates and any future products, future regulations may ban the use of our products due to the potential risk they pose to workers or may limit the use of our drug candidates in research and commercial settings.
 Any such regulations may have a substantial negative impact on our business and revenues and may cause our business to fail.
 Because we cannot guarantee the long-term safety of use or exposure to materials used during development or manufacture of our products, we may face liability for health risks or harms caused as a result of developing, manufacturing or other processes that use such materials.
 Any such claims may have a negative impact on our revenues and may prove substantially disruptive to our business in the future.

-We may be limited in our use of our net operating loss carryforwards
+We may be limited in our use of our net operating loss carryforwards.

-As of December 31, 2021, we had net operating loss carryforwards for United States federal income tax purposes of \$33.1 million and net operating loss carryforwards for state income tax purposes of \$37.4 million.
+As of December 31, 2022, we had net operating loss carryforwards for United States federal income tax purposes of \$38.6 million and net operating loss carryforwards for state income tax purposes of \$42.4 million.
 Tax loss carryforwards that were generated prior to December 31, 2017 expire through 2037; U.S. federal tax loss carryforwards generated after that date do not expire.
 State loss carryforwards expire starting in 2035.
 In the United States, utilization of the net operating loss carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, and similar state provisions due to ownership change limitations that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 If we were to lose the benefits of these loss carryforwards, our future earnings and cash resources would be materially and adversely affected.
 We completed a Section 382 study through December 31, 2020.
 Based on the study, we underwent an ownership change for Section 382 purposes which occurred in February 2018.
-As a result of the ownership change, our net operating loss and tax credit carryforwards as of the ownership change dates are subject to limitation under Section 382; however, these limitations are not expected to result in any of the impacted net operating loss and tax credit carryforwards to expire unutilized.
+As a result of the ownership change dates are subject to limitation under Section 382; however, these limitations are not expected to result in any of the impacted net operating loss and tax credit carryforwards to expire unutilized.
 Any net operating losses or tax credits generated after the February 2018 change are not subject to this annual limitation.
-However, subsequent ownership changes, as defined by Section 382, may potentially further limit the amount of net operating loss and tax credit carryforwards that could be utilized to offset future taxable income and tax.
+However, subsequent ownership changes, as defined by Section 382, may potentially further limit the amount of net operating loss and tax credit carryforwards to expire unutilized.
+Any net operating losses or tax credits generated after the February 2018 change are not subject to this annual limitation.
+However, subsequent ownership changes, as defined by Section 382, may potentially further limit the amount of net operating loss and tax